vikas-srivastava/apna-shop-next-js/docs/theme-development-guide.md

 ### Step 2: Add CSS Variables

-Add your theme's CSS variables to `src/styles/themes.css`:
+Add your theme's CSS variables to `src/styles/themes.css`.
+These variables will be applied to the `[data-theme="your-theme-name"]` selector, ensuring they only apply when your theme is active.
+The values should correspond to the colors and other tokens defined in your `theme.yml`.

 ```css
 [data-theme="your-theme-name"] {